IMNN-001 May Show Enhanced Benefit in HRD-Positive Ovarian Cancer Subgroup

 Future findings from a translational analysis of the OVATION-2 trial may corroborate prior clinical data with IMNN-001 in advanced ovarian cancer.

-Premal H. Thaker, MD, MS, spoke with CancerNetwork® at the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting about subgroup findings and potential next steps for research associated with IMNN-001, for patients with advanced epithelial ovarian cancer in the phase 1/2 OVATION-2 study (NCT03393884).
-Thaker presented updated survival analysis findings from the OVATION-2 study, which evaluated the agent plus neoadjuvant chemotherapy for this population, in a rapid oral abstract session at the meeting.1
+Premal H. Thaker, MD, MS, spoke with CancerNetwork® at the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting about subgroup findings and potential next steps for research associated with IMNN-001 for patients with advanced epithelial ovarian cancer in the phase 1/2 OVATION-2 study (NCT03393884).
+During a rapid oral abstract session at the meeting, Thaker presented updated survival analysis findings from OVATION-2, which evaluated the agent plus neoadjuvant chemotherapy for this population.1

-Regarding potential patient subgroups who may benefit from treatment with IMNN-001, Thaker, David G. and Lynn Mutch Distinguished Professor of Obstetrics and Gynecology, director of Gynecological Oncology Clinical Research, and interim chief of the Division of Gynecologic Oncology at Siteman Cancer Center of Washington University School of Medicine, highlighted potentially improved outcomes in those with homologous recombination deficiency (HRD)–positive disease or BRCA mutations.
+Regarding potential patient subgroups that may benefit from treatment with IMNN-001, Thaker, the David G. and Lynn Mutch Distinguished Professor of Obstetrics and Gynecology, director of Gynecological Oncology Clinical Research, and interim chief of the Division of Gynecologic Oncology at Siteman Cancer Center of Washington University School of Medicine in St Louis, Missouri, highlighted potentially improved outcomes in those with homologous recombination deficiency (HRD)–positive disease or BRCA mutations.
 She stated that the study was not powered to verify specific subgroup benefits, and that the future phase 3 OVATION-3 trial may further determine efficacy signals associated with IMNN-001 in this ovarian cancer population.

 Additionally, Thaker said that the OVATION-2 trial included a translational sample analysis, the data of which are slated for presentation at the European Society for Medical Oncology (ESMO) Gynaecological Cancers Congress 2025.2 Findings from this translational analysis may corroborate the clinical results that have been reported so far with IMNN-001.